Dustyroom/flat-kit-doc/_docs/flat-kit-in-urp.md

 The order of the effects can be managed like this.

-![Managing the order of renderer layers in URP](/FlatKit_Manual_Images/URP-renderer-layers-01.png)
+![Managing the order of renderer layers in URP](/FlatKit_Manual_Images/URP-renderer-layers-01.png) {.:image-caption}
-> Managing the order of renderer layers in URP
+Managing the order of renderer layers in URP

 It's a default URP thing.
 It is worth noting that for Outlines we made an option to choose the order of Renderer Events within Outline Image Effect interface.
 Please, refer to the corresponding chapter of this manual, [Outline Image Effect](/image-effects/#outline-image-effect).